Nishiki Area

-The Tozawa clan built a castle in Kadoya in 1228 and later moved to Kakunodate in 1423.
-In 1602, under the leadership of the 21st lord, Tozawa Masamori, they were elevated from outside daimyo to fudai daimyo for their achievements in the Battle of Sekigahara.
-They ruled this region for approximately 400 years, until moving to Hitachi (later to Shinjo).
-The Tozawa clan's traditions are passed down as the "Tozawa Sasara."
-During the Edo period, numerous mines were mined from the Hinokinai area to the Ani region, including copper.
-The traditional "paper balloon raising" event held in the Kami-Hinokinai area during the Little New Year is said to have been introduced by Hiraga Gennai, who was invited by the Akita Domain at the time to supervise mining operations in 1773.
+In 1228, the Tozawa clan built a castle in Kadoya.
+Later, in 1423, they moved to Kakunodate, and in 1602, under the 21st head of the Tozawa clan, Tozawa Masamori, they were elevated from an outside daimyo to a fudai daimyo for their achievements in the Battle of Sekigahara.
+They ruled this entire region for approximately 400 years until they moved to Hitachi (later to Shinjo).
+The traditions of the Tozawa clan are passed down as "Tozawa Sasara."
+In the Edo period, copper and other minerals were mined in many mines from the Hinokinai region to the Ani region.
+The traditional New Year's event "Kamifusenage" (paper balloon raising) in the Kami-Hinokinai district is said to have been introduced in 1773 by Hiraga Gennai, who was invited by the Akita domain at the time to provide guidance on mining.
 With the implementation of the city and town system in 1889, the villages of Saimyoji and Hinokinai were created, and in September 1956, these two villages merged to form Nishiki Village, which remains the same to this day.

 Nishiki Town is an area where time flows gently, surrounded by rural landscapes of rice fields and mountains.